Comaar/2758-Advanced-Topics-in-Machine-Learning-2425/README.md

 *   **Process:** Running the script, opening the webapp, uploading a PDF.
 *   **Result Example:** The webapp displays detected languages (e.g., en, de, fr) and provides text analysis (e.g., "Label: hate (H) (49%)" with an excerpt of offensive text).
 Image analysis provides flags (e.g., "a nudity scene") or confirms "None".

----

-This README provides a comprehensive overview of the in2Pages Magazine project, its problem-solution fit, and the detailed implementation of its AI-powered content moderation system.